2024 Solar Incentives Guide for Ada, OK - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand how the ITC could apply to your situation, reach out to your local Ada solar panel installer and request more information.
+To more fully understand how the ITC might apply to your situation, reach out to your local Ada solar panel installation expert and request more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as retitling it the Clean Energy Credit).
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit for 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit will apply to you, talk to your local Ada solar installers.
+To understand how the new Clean Energy Credit will apply to you, reach out to your local Ada solar installation expert.

 State & Local Solar Incentives